-- To be in a position to deliver on strategic priorities, the College must continue to improve financial stability.
-In order that this can be achieved the following financial objectives have been set: - To continue to develop financial strategies that will ensure year on year improvement in financial health as measured under ESFA methodology. - To target a return to 'Good' financial health within the rolling four-year financial plan. - To continue to operate within all current and future financial loan covenants agreed with principal bankers.
+- 19. To be in a position to deliver on strategic priorities, the College must continue to improve financial stability.
+In order that this can be achieved the following financial objectives have been set: - To continue to develop financial strategies that will ensure year on year improvement in financial health as measured under ESFA methodology. - To target 'Good' financial health within each year of the rolling three-year financial plan. - To operate within all current and future financial loan covenants agreed with principal bankers. - To maintain available cash holding at the commencement of each financial year at no less than 100% of debt servicing costs for such relevant period (c£1.1m). - To ensure the ratio of borrowings at the end of each financial year to adjusted operating surplus for each financial year does not exceed 3:1. - To generate positive operating cash flow during each year before capital expenditure. - To plan cash flow in order to meet the needs of on-going debt service payments, and future capital investment to improve operating performance. - To continually review, update and improve monthly management reporting to help provide further information to improve decision making and overall financial management and control. - To improve the College estate, facilities and equipment by: - Generating sufficient funds to ensure that the College can undertake its specified programme of planned maintenance. - Generating sufficient funds to ensure that the College can invest in the new technology and equipment required to support learning programmes and reduce operating costs over the medium term. - To ensure adequate procedures are in place to protect assets from loss, theft and neglect. - To strengthen procedures for testing the desirability and affordability of proposals which have a financial implication. - To maintain confidence of bankers, funding agencies, suppliers, professional advisors by: - Providing financial and non-financial returns on time and in the agreed format. - Ensuring all returns requiring certification by auditors are unqualified and submitted on time.

-- To maintain available cash holding at the commencement of each financial year at no less than 100% of debt servicing costs for such relevant period (c£1m). - To ensure the ratio of borrowings at the end of each financial year to adjusted operating surplus for each financial year does not exceed 5:1. - To generate positive operating cash flow during each year before capital expenditure. - To plan cash flow in order to meet the needs of on-going debt service payments (interest and capital), and future capital investment to improve operating performance without the requirement for Exceptional Financial Support. - To continually review, update and improve monthly management reporting to help provide further information to improve decision making and overall financial management and control. - To improve the College estate, facilities and equipment by: - Generating sufficient funds to ensure that the College can undertake its specified programme of planned maintenance. - Generating sufficient funds to ensure that the College can invest in the new technology and equipment required to support learning programmes and business support activities. - To ensure adequate procedures are in place to protect assets from loss, theft and neglect. - To strengthen procedures for testing the desirability and affordability of proposals which have a financial implication. - To maintain confidence of bankers, funding agencies, suppliers, professional advisors by: - Providing financial and non-financial returns on time and in the agreed format. - Ensuring all returns requiring certification by auditors are unqualified and submitted on time. - Adhering to the College's policy to pay all suppliers within 30 days of receipt of invoice or to within negotiated supplier terms. - Raising awareness of financial issues by providing advice and training to staff, management and governors on funding methodologies, budgeting and financial procedures. - Providing adequate information to ensure that relevant stakeholders are kept up-to-date with the financial position.
+- Adhering to the College's policy to pay all suppliers within 30 days of receipt of invoice or to within negotiated supplier terms. - Raising awareness of financial issues by providing advice and training to staff, management and governors on funding methodologies, budgeting and financial procedures. - Providing adequate information to ensure that relevant stakeholders are kept up to date with the financial position.